atomicdata-dev/atomic-data-docs/src/interoperability/json.md

 ## From Atomic Data to JSON-LD

 Atomic Data is a strict subset of RDF, and the most popular serialization of RDF for JSON data is [JSON-LD](https://json-ld.org/).
-All JSON-LD is perfectly valid JSON, but with a couple of handy features.

 Since Atomic Schema requires the presence of a `key` slug in Properties, converting Atomic Data to JSON results in dev-friendly objects with nice shorthands.